Best graduate bank accounts 2024

 It is possible to apply for a total overdraft that exceeds the 0% allowance.
 However, you'll have to pay interest on the portion over that allowance.

-As graduate accounts are meant to be a free way to get out of your overdraft, we would strongly recommend you stay within your interest-free limits (and go for an account with the most generous offering, if that's what you're after).
+As graduate accounts are meant to be a free way to get out of your overdraft, try to stay within your interest-free limits (and go for an account with the most generous offering, if that's what you're after).

-Note that the two or three years of 0% overdraft that you'll be offered with your graduate bank account will be calculated from the date you graduate, not from when you set up your account.
+Note that the two or three years of 0% overdraft offered with your graduate bank account will be calculated from the date you graduate, not from when you set up your account. -

-If you find you tend to be good at budgeting and can stay out of your overdraft, you can really benefit from accounts that pay interest.
+If you're good at budgeting and can stay out of your overdraft, you could really benefit from accounts that pay interest.

-Before you make your decision on which account to go for, it's worth taking the time to check your credit rating.
+Before you decide which account to go for, it's worth taking the time to check your credit rating.

 Most of the 0% overdraft facilities you'll find in graduate accounts will be variable (e.g. "up to £3,000").
-So, it's possible you won't qualify for the full amount, depending on how your credit score is looking.
+So, it's possible you won't qualify for the full amount, depending on your credit score.

 Alternatively, try a few steps to improve your credit rating.